Bio

 Richard Earl Leong Yu Ralya is a multidisciplinary artist currently living between Sicily and Hawaii.
 His works have been acquired for private collections in California, Hawaii, Istanbul, and Italy.
 Born in New York, raised in rural Northern Virginia, Richard moved to the West Coast to study engineering at the University of California, Berkeley where his first Art classes solidified his decision to pursue a degree in Art.
 After graduating with a BFA in Painting from the prestigious San Francisco Art Institute, Richard moved to Hawaii to be closer to family and develop his creative practice.

 In 2015 he left Hawaii behind and moved to Istanbul Turkey to refocus his life around creativity and the making of Art.
 For the next two years, he traveled extensively and was invited to attend artist residencies in both Istanbul and Sicily.
-It was during this time that he redefined his notion of “studio” and developed his ideas for achieving creative independence while also embarking on a project that would expand his work beyond 2D painting and drawing.
+It was during this time that he redefined his notion of “studio” and developed his ideas for achieving creative independence while also embarking on projects that would expand his work beyond 2D painting and drawing.
+In 2017, Richard became the Artistic Director for the Sicilian non-profit association Art Project Graniti and set about the business of achieving creative independence with a focus on intuitively pursuing artistic projects.
+He is currently splitting his time between LLMN Studio (a creative think-tank based in Hawaii), Relje International (high end custom leather designs) and a new venture creating a web application to help manage the home-care of his father who is living with late stage Parkinson’s Disease.

 Artist Statement

-My current processes try to scrape away the ego to find pure human emotion that instills a sense of our shared human experience.
+Regardless of the medium, my process attempts to scrape away the ego to find pure emotion that invokes a sense of our shared human experience.
 We are more alike than we are not alike.
-Every one of us is warmed by the flame that dances within all life.
-The spark that inspires matter to move, to multiply, to interact, to think, to speak, to dream and to wonder.
-When my work is successful, I feel a connectivity to the forces that rule the universe.
+Every one of us is warmed by the same flame that dances within all life.
+The same spark that inspires matter to move, to multiply, to interact, to think, to speak, to dream and to wonder.
+When my work is successful, I feel connected to the forces that govern the universe.
 An infinitesimally small individual within an infinitely large whole.

-Whether I’m using finely tuned line-work, the fluidity of paint or capturing a sublime moment on camera.
-Through the weightlessness of creativity and by aligning myself with the flow of the forces of nature, I’m trying to create order out of chaos, both witnessed and imagined.
-Both found and formed.
-Laying bare the filaments that connect the material and spiritual worlds.
+Whether I’m employing finely tuned line-work, manipulating the spontaneous viscosity of paint or capturing a sublime moment on camera, my aim remains the same.
+Through the weightlessness of creativity and by aligning myself with nature’s fluidity, I’m trying to create order out of chaos.
+This process is both witnessed and imagined, found and formed.
+I aim to lay bare the filaments that connect the material and spiritual worlds.
 Illuminating the interactions between them.

 Making Art is how I connect to the world.
 It is my center.
-My work, if nothing else, should act as a conduit for others to feel that connectivity as well.
-To experience the oneness that we all share.”
+My work, above all else, should serve as a conduit for others to feel that connectivity as well.
+To experience the oneness we all share.“